tildearrow/furnace/doc/2-interface/menu-bar.md

     - Neo Geo CD (DefleMask 1.0+)
   - only use this option if you really need it. there are features which DefleMask does not support, like some effects and FM macros, so these will be lost.

-- **export audio...**: export your song to a .wav file. see next section for more details.
+- **export audio...**: opens the file picker, allowing you to export your song to a .wav file. see next section for more details.
-- **export VGM...**: export your song to a .vgm file. see next section for more details.
+- **export VGM...**: opens the file picker, allowing you to export your song to a .vgm file. see next section for more details.
-- **export ZSM...**: export your song to a .zsm file. see next section for more details.
+- **export ZSM...**: opens the file picker, allowing you to export your song to a .zsm file. see next section for more details.
   - only available when there's a YM2151 and/or VERA.
 - **export command stream...**: export song data to a command stream file. see next section for more details.
   - this option is for developers.